 6.4.
-Associate Editors, Senior Area Editors, and Deputy Editors-in-Chief. (amended 20 October 2022) Associate Editors, Senior Area Editors, and Deputy Editors-in-Chief for a publication shall be nominated by the Editors-in-Chief and must be a current member of the IEEE and the Signal Processing Society in good standing.
+Consulting Associate Editors, Associate Editors, Senior Area Editors, and Deputy Editors-in-Chief. (amended 12 April 2025) Consulting Associate Editors (CAE), Associate Editors (AE), Senior Area Editors (SAE), and Deputy Editors-in-Chief (DEIC) for a publication shall be nominated by the Editors-in-Chief and must be a current member of the IEEE and the Signal Processing Society in good standing.
+Consulting Associate Editors can be directly approved by the EiC.
 To nominate an Associate Editor, Senior Area Editor, or Deputy Editor-in-Chief, the Editor-in-Chief must submit a nomination form and the nominee's short bio to the Publications Board.
 Any member of the Publications Board may raise an objection to or a concern about a nomination, in which case the nomination is held pending further discussion within the Publications Board.
 If there are no objections within seven days, the nominee is confirmed.
 However, in special situations where there is an exceptional Associate Editor candidate that is not an IEEE and/or Society member, but whose expertise would be a benefit to the journal that cannot be obtained from other sources, the Society's Vice President-Publications has the authority to grant exceptions for the membership requirement.
 The Editor-in-Chief would provide their rationale for the candidate to the Society's Vice President-Publications.
 The membership exception is expected to be rare and would be granted only once per candidate for up to a three year term with no option for the one year term extension described below.
 A list of exceptions will be maintained by the SPS Executive Office.